This website uses cookies to ensure you get the best experience on our website. Find out more.

 The cost of a standing charge on your business electricity bill can be significant.
 Some customers may benefit from a no-standing charge tariff; this guide helps you understand these charges and how they relate to your electricity bill.

-• British Gas logo.
+British gas logo.

 What Is a Standing Charge?

-A standing charge is a fixed daily fee paid to your business electricity supplier for supplying power to your premises.
-This is a fixed amount and you will pay regardless of the electricity you use.
-This applies to businesses regardless of being operational or not.
+A standing charge is a fixed daily fee added to your business electricity and business gas bills.
+This is a fixed price you will pay regardless of the electricity you use.

-Typical, suppliers cover the costs of the following using standing charges:
+Typically, suppliers cover the costs of the following using standing charges:

 • Network maintenance